blockkaaron/AI_Project_CPSC_4370/README.md

 While the datasets are open source, all code has been written and committed by the students/collaborators for this project.
 For more information, refer to https://github.com/blockkaaron/AI_Project_CPSC_4370

-The Goal To detect the presence of fraudent activities from a dataset
+The Goal: to detect the presence of fraudent activities from a dataset

-The Challenge Using Python and machine learning, develop a program that determines probabilities of fraudulent activities automatically using a predetermined dataset
+The Challenge using Python and machine learning, develop a program that determines probabilities of fraudulent activities automatically using a predetermined dataset

 To run, ensure train.csv and test.csv are in project as they are the datasets being used